AagashUni21/QHO541-Advanced-Database-Systems/README.md

 # Online Movie System
 ## Advance Database Project, using [MongoDB](www.mongodb.com/) and [NodeJS](nodejs.org/en/).
 For this website i have chosen to make a website that lets users add movies to the collection.
 The website already has a few movies viewable.
 I have created this website using a non relational database.
-I have hosted this website online in [Atlas](https://www.mongodb.com/atlas)
+I have hosted this database online in [Atlas](https://www.mongodb.com/atlas)
 ### The following modules have been used in this project:
 - [express](www.npmjs.com/package/express)
 - [morgan](www.npmjs.com/package/morgan)